databrary/www/databrary/input/pages/community/partners.md

 The following Institutions have signed the Databrary Investigator agreement and are now our partner institutions:

 * Birkbeck, University of London
+* College of Staten Island, City University of New York
 * College of William and Mary
 * Indiana University
 * New York University
 * Penn State University
 * Rutgers University
+* Temple University
 * University of Chicago
 * University of Georgia
 * University of Michigan